Velthas/barcalculator/README.md

 A small application meant to help the receptionists of **Villa Carlotta** (4* Hotel) determine the **BAR (Best Available Rate)** for the hotel's rooms in the year 2022.
 Using this application is meant to cut waiting times of clients on the phone significantly while making the process of determining rates easier for employees.

 ## Overview
-Upon first loading the one and only webpage of this project you will be presented with a form and a table: the relevant information we are looking to get from the user is the number of rooms already ordered for that day, the date of the stay we are trying to figure out the rate for, and the type of room the guest will stay in.
+Upon first loading the one and only webpage of this project you will be presented with a form and a table.
+The relevant information we are looking to get from the user is:
++ Number of rooms booked for that day.
++ Date of the guest's stay.
++ Type of room the guest desires for that day.

 Once the form has been filled out, clicking on 'Calcola Tariffa' will automatically add the record to the table right below, displaying information about the season (which can be either Low, Middle, Middle-high, High or Peak), the BAR Tier depending on how many rooms are sold and finally the rate for the specified date.
 On top of that, for situations where multiple days need to be counted, the table is built with a 'total' cell that automatically gathers all of the prices listed into a single figure.